chlao/TapSenseGhost/README.md

 ## Details

-- The Computer looks for winning moves by looking at odd-length word that currently begin with letters in play.
+- The Computer looks for winning moves by looking at odd-length word that currently begin with letters in play, and such that the next letter will not complete a word that is 4+ letters.